 SELECT * FROM PPI_Test;

-We look again at the key figures in the QueryLog.
-The INSERT…SELECT statement requires 228 IOs and must place the entire PPI_Test table in the spool.
+Upon revisiting the QueryLog, we examine the pivotal figures.
+The utilization of the INSERT…SELECT statement necessitates 228 IOs and compels the whole PPI_Test table to be deposited in the spool.

 Here are the summarized results of our 3 test setups: